Wakefield District Health and Care Partnership values equality, diversity and inclusion.

 We know health inequalities exist in Wakefield District and that some people have different access, experience and outcomes.
 We want to reduce those differences and remove them entirely where possible.
 The organisation with statutory responsibility for assuring equality, diversity and inclusion in health and care commissioning and provision for West Yorkshire is the West Yorkshire Integrated Care Board (ICB).

-If you need any further information about equality, diversity and inclusion, please email our local ICB equality team: email@example.com
+If you need any further information about our approach to equality, diversity and inclusion, please email our equality team: email@example.com

 The Equality Delivery System (EDS) is a toolkit designed by the Department of Health to help NHS organisations to improve the services they provide for their local communities, consider health inequalities in their local area and provide better working environments that are free of discrimination, as set out in the Equality Act 2010.
 This work must include involvement and partnership working with local partners and local communities.
 The EDS helps NHS organisations meet their Public Sector Equality Duty.

 Since its launch in 2011 the NHS Equality Delivery System 2 has been used across the partnership within the NHS to: